busterwood/ucg/README.md

 Use can use `ucg` for [Model Oriented Programming](https://github.com/imatix/gsl#model-oriented-programming), working with higher-level abstractions than general purpose languages.  `ucg` will typically be used to generate one or more [patterns](https://en.wikipedia.org/wiki/Software_design_pattern) from a source XML model.

-`ucg` is insprired by [GSL](https://github.com/imatix/gsl).
+`ucg` is insprired by [iMatrix's GSL](https://github.com/imatix/gsl).
 I tried and failed to get GSL to work on Winx64, so I thought I could write something similar for .NET Core.

 ## Running